inside-track/itk_queue/README.md

 If publishing a message fails the routing key and data can be published to an optional fallback endpoint.
 This can configured by setting `fallback_endpoint` to the URL the data should be sent to.
 If the endpoint is set to `false` then it will not be used.
 If the endpoint requires basic authentication the `fallback_username` and `fallback_password` options can be set.
 The data will be sent as form-encoded data in the keys `routing_key` and `content`.

-### Dead Letter Configuration
+### Rejecting Messages

-If a dead letter routing key is provided, queues will be configured to use it.
-After the maximum number of retries has been exceeded for a message it will be rejected, causing it to be routed to the dead letter routing key.
+When a message needs to be retried, the number of retries can be limited by setting `max_retries`.
+After the specified number of retries has been exceeded the message will be rejected.
 To retry indefinitely either leave out the `max_retries` configuration or set it to `-1`.

 ## Publishing Messages